Memsource Has Released the First Feature Powered by Artificial Intelligence

-We are excited to announce the release of the first feature powered by newly developed artificial intelligence technology.
-The AI-powered Non-translatables feature, which can recognize and automatically confirm non-translatable segments and content in over 200 language pairs, will be available as an option in the Enterprise and Ultimate editions on January 16, 2018, and in all paid editions in the following weeks.
+We are excited to announce the release of the first feature powered by artificial intelligence technology created by our new Memsource AI Team.
+The AI-powered Non-translatables feature can recognize content that does not need to be translated, reducing one’s translation spend.
+It currently supports over 200 language pairs and has been made available in the Enterprise and Ultimate editions on January 16, 2018.
+AI-powered Non-translatables will be made available in all paid editions in the following weeks.

-Non-translatable segments and content contain characters, symbols, and words that do not need to be translated between most language pairs, such as numbers, formulas, code, email addresses, and currency.
-The AI-powered feature recognizes more non-translatables than rule-based approaches and provides a score indicating the amount of post-editing required.
+Non-translatable segments contain characters, symbols, and words that do not need to be translated, such as numbers, formulas, code, email addresses, and currency.
+Memsource has supported non-translatables as a feature for a long time - the new AI-powered feature recognizes more non-translatables, including people and product names, and on top provides a score indicating whether a segment is recognized as a non-translatable (100%) or as a possible non-translatable (95-99%).

 Testing indicates that among the top 100 language pairings in Memsource Cloud, 14% of segments and 4% of content are non-translatables.
 If the AI technology is enabled, these non-translatable segments and content can be confirmed and locked during the pre-translation process, saving time for project managers and translators, and costs for translation buyers.